Student Jack Mayo Runs His Own Production Company

 Football is a passion of Mayo’s now.
 But ironically, he didn’t know much about it, or sports in general, when he started photographing the games.
 “Even senior year I didn’t get how football worked,” he says.
 “I used to ask my assistant, ‘How many tries do they have?’
 And he’d be like, ‘Third down, you idiot!’”

 When he wasn’t at football games, Mayo worked at any events he could, from community service activities to other school spirit functions.
-In addition to giving him critical early experience, all of that socializing had other advantages to a new Frisco High freshman.
+In addition to giving him critical early experience, all of that socializing had other advantages to a new Frisco High first year.

 “I didn’t really know anyone and that’s how I’d make friends,” he says.
 “I’d go take pictures of stuff and meet people.”